 Wykeham was a prolific and passionate builder.
 His vision for the College was of an integrated complex: Chapel, Hall, Muniment Tower, Library and a range for tutors and students to live and work in, all built around a quadrangle.
 This was the first time a college had been set in this way, and it became a model for colleges in the future and around the world.

 The Cloisters are a special haven of peace, and abut the western wall of the Chapel.
 They are famous now for a holm oak which featured in Harry Potter and the Goblet of Fire, where Draco Malfoy is turned into a white ferret.

 The soaring Ante-Chapel gives access to the Chapel itself, forming a 'T'-shape which subsequently became familiar in Oxford and Cambridge colleges.
 The spectacular reredos is a very successful recreation of the original; and the medieval stained glass is some of the finest surviving anywhere.
 The Founder's Crozier is displayed in a case - a masterpiece of medieval silver gilt, enamel and jewels.
 Jacob Epstein's moving statue of Lazarus stands in the Ante-Chapel.

-The Hall, magnificently restored in 2015, with the medieval kitchen beneath it, is one of the grandest (and tallest) in Oxford or Cambridge.
+The Hall, magnificently restored in 2015, with the medieval kitchen beneath it, is the oldest and tallest in Oxford or Cambridge.
 Its Tudor panelling was given by our old member, Archbishop Warham, in the early 16th century.

 We are famous for our gargoyles, sculpted relatively recently by Michael Groser.